-At 18 she began to coach gymnastics.
-After getting married and having her third child in under five years her and her husband decided she would be a stay-at-home mother, though coaching was still part of her life.
+Kelly began to coach gymnastics at the age of 18.
+After getting married and having her third child in under five years, she and her husband decided she would be a stay-at-home mother, though coaching was still part of her life.
 About ten years later it was time for her to re-enter the workforce.
 However, she couldn’t imagine going back into the type of schedule she used to work.
 Since she had coached gymnastics for a large portion of her life, teaching and mentoring youth just seemed like a natural transition.
-She went back to school obtaining a Master’s in Education and Workforce Development from Ohio State University.
-A teaching position would allow her schedule to align with her growing children.
+She went back to school, obtaining a Master’s in Education and Workforce Development from Ohio State University.
+A teaching position allowed her to better align her schedule with those of her growing children.

-Personally, as an outdoor enthusiast, she is passionate about helping youth overcome day to day challenges by finding confidence through outdoor activities such as hiking, kayaking, running and rock climbing.
+As an outdoor enthusiast, she is passionate about helping youth overcome day-to-day challenges by finding confidence through outdoor activities such as hiking, kayaking, running, and rock climbing.
 And yes, she even occasionally teaches IT classes outdoors.
 Kelly is also an ultramarathon runner and a cross country coach.
 This summer she will participate in the Badwater 135.×

 Audra was inspired by her mother and both of her grandmothers to work in education.
-Gayle Judd, her grandmother, was heavily involved with education throughout her life and was even state PTA president from 1981-1983.
-Beverly Yocom, her grandmother on her father’s side, was a beloved lunch lady, working with students in a non-traditional, but vital role.
+Gayle Judd, her maternal grandmother, was heavily involved with education throughout her life and was even state PTA president from 1981-1983.
+Beverly Yocom, her paternal grandmother, was a beloved lunch lady, working with students in a non-traditional, but vital, role.
 Lynne Yocom, Audra’s mother, is retiring from hourly teaching this year after 23 years at American Fork High School.
 The running joke in the family is how funny it is that Lynne graduated from PGHS and teaches at AFHS while Audra graduated from AFHS and now teaches at PGHS.

 When not thinking about work, Audra is often playing fetch with her 10-year-old golden retriever, Ellie Tiger-Lily, and working on updating her grandparent’s 70-year-old house she purchased a few years ago.
 Audra’s accolades include NASEF Scholastic Fellow, 2021-2022, Teacher of the Year, Pleasant Grove High School 2020-2021, and Utah ACTE New Teacher of the Year 2018.×

 Eli Cochran currently teaches Cybersecurity to high school students at a local career center like the one he graduated from.
-Before that he was a regional manager at a business that provided digital courtroom recordings and A/V integration.
-He was also employed for in the financial industry working with ATMs.
+Before that he was a regional manager at a business that provides digital courtroom recordings and A/V integration.
+He has also been employed in the financial industry, working with ATMs.

-He has worked in Information Technology for 15+ years and has multiple certifications.
-He is an amateur radio operator (KD8RBH) and Eagle Scout.
-He is the Director of Contest Judging at The National Robotics Challenge in Marion Ohio and a technical volunteer for the Delaware County Office of Homeland Security and Emergency Management Agency.
+Eli has worked in Information Technology for 15+ years and has multiple certifications.
+He is an amateur radio operator (KD8RBH) and an Eagle Scout.
+He is the Director of Contest Judging at The National Robotics Challenge in Marion, Ohio and a technical volunteer for the Delaware County Office of Homeland Security and Emergency Management Agency.